 Rules for Mock Court

-2. There will be six "law firms."
+2. There will be four "law firms."
 The first will represent Texas.
 The second will represent Johnson.
 The third will represent Lee.
 The fourth will represent Weisman.
-The fifth will represent DC.
-The sixth will represent Heller.

 3. It is perhaps good advice that only one person should speak during the oral argument, but each firm may apportion the work load any way it wishes.